mautic/developer-documentation-new/docs/rest_api/dynamic_content.rst

 Dynamic Content
 ###############

-Use this endpoint to obtain details on Mautic's web Dynamic Content.
+Use this endpoint to obtain details on Mautic's Dynamic Web Content.

 **Using Mautic's API Library**